ministryofjustice/legacy-ppud-api/docs/database-sync-runbook.md

 # PPUD Database Sync Runbook

-This page contains notes deatiling what the alerts for the PPUD database sync mean and how we can go about resolving things...
+This page contains notes detailing what the alerts for the PPUD database sync mean and how we can go about resolving things...

 ## Database Sync Failure